 Learn about the oldest law enforcement agency in Texas at the nearby Texas Ranger Hall of Fame and Museum.
 Pick up activity worksheets for the kids at the front desk and ask how your little ones can become Junior Texas Rangers.
 Admission is $8 for adults, $4 for children ages 6–12 and free for ages 5 and younger.

 To learn about Rangers of a different kind, visit the Texas Sports Hall of Fame, honoring more than 300 athletes from the Lone Star State who have excelled in—or on—their given fields.
 Learn about heart health through simulations and physical activities, and visit the fight song wall—every button plays a different university’s signature hymn.
 Admission is $8 for adults, $4 for school-age kids and free for kids younger than 6.

 The Waco Mammoth National Monument showcases the nation’s only recorded discovery of a herd of baby mammoths.
 You can view the dig site from suspended walkways on a guided tour.
 Admission is $5 for adults, $3 for students in pre-K through 6th grade and free for ages 2 and younger.

-A few blocks away is Magnolia Market at the Silos, open Monday–Saturday only.
-If the on-site parking lot is full, park elsewhere and ride the free Silo District Trolley to the market.
-(The Magnolia website has a map of the route and parking options.)
-When the kiddos get restless, head over to the spacious turf lawn and picnic area, but not before stopping by Silos Baking Co. for Joanna Gaines’ very own sweet and savory recipes.
+A few blocks away is Magnolia Market at the Silos, open Monday–Saturday.
+If the on-site parking lot is full, park nearby and ride the trolley to the market.
+Shop the Magnolia Home store and market shops, When the kiddos get restless, head over to the spacious turf lawn or baseball diamond, but not before stopping by the coffee shop, food truck park, and Silos Baking Co. for Joanna Gaines’ very own sweet and savory recipes.